jackdesert/dailydancer/README.md

   * Blacklist the AstrologyNow Forecast
   * Ask HEBA to design the FAQ page for me
   * Link for "show me more"
-  * Confirm that 11:50pm shows the same day (not the next)
   * Fix so can pull down latest database
   * Redirect from www to naked domain (sinatra does not see the www)
   * Return the id when creating a message so cloudin can see it